drone-gps/PyGPSClient/README.md

 27. [RINEX Conversion](#rinex) facility which supports conversion of previously-saved binary datalogs to RINEX observation and navigation format.
 To display the RINEX Conversion dialog, go to Menu..Options..RINEX Conversion.
 28. [Import Custom Map](#custommap) facility which allows the user to import geo-referenced images for use as background maps.
 To display the Import Custom Map dialog, go to Menu..Options..Import Custom Map.
 29. [Configuration Command Recorder](#recorder) facility which allows the user to record, save, load, import (*as a preset*) and replay UBX, NMEA or TTY configuration commands sent to a receiver.
 To display the Command Record Facility dialog, go to Menu..Options..Configuration Command Recorder.
-30. [SPARTN Client](#spartnconfig) facility with the ability to configure an IP or L-Band SPARTN Correction source and SPARTN-compatible GNSS receiver (e.g. ZED-F9P) and pass the incoming correction data to the GNSS receiver (*requires an Internet connection and access to a SPARTN location service*).
-To display the SPARTN Client Configuration Dialog, go to Menu..Options..SPARTN Configuration Dialog.

 #### <a name="refreshrate">GUI refresh rate setting</a>

-31. PyGPSClient processes all incoming GNSS data in 'real time' but, by default, the GUI is only refreshed every 0.5 seconds.
-The refresh rate can be manually configured via the `guiupdateinterval_f` setting in the json configuration file. **NB:** PyGPSClient may become unresponsive on slower platforms (e.g. Raspberry Pi) at high message rates if the GUI update interval is less than 0.1 seconds.
+30. PyGPSClient processes all incoming GNSS data in 'real time' but, by default, the GUI is only refreshed every 0.5 seconds.
+The refresh rate can be manually configured via the `guiupdateinterval_f` setting in the json configuration file. **NB:** PyGPSClient may become unresponsive on slower platforms (e.g. Raspberry Pi) at high message rates if the GUI update interval is less than 0.2 seconds.

 #### <a name="transient">Toplevel ('pop-up') dialog setting</a>

-32. The behaviour of Toplevel ('pop-up') dialogs will depend on the screen resolution and 'transient' setting.
+31. The behaviour of Toplevel ('pop-up') dialogs will depend on the screen resolution and 'transient' setting.
 If the width or height of a Toplevel dialog exceeds the screen resolution, the dialog will be displayed in a scrollable, resizeable window.
 Otherwise, the dialog is displayed as a fixed, non-resizeable panel.
     - A boolean configuration setting `transient_dialog_b` governs whether Toplevel dialogs are 'transient' (i.e. always on top of main application dialog) or not.
 Changing this setting to `0` allows Toplevel dialogs to be minimised independently of the main application window, but be mindful that some dialogs may end up hidden behind others e.g. "Open file/folder" dialogs. **If a file open button appears unresponsive, check that the "Open file/folder" panel isn't already open but obscured**.
     - If you're accessing the desktop via a VNC session (e.g. to a headless Raspberry Pi) it is recommended to keep the setting at the default `1`, as VNC may not recognise keystrokes on overlaid non-transient windows.
     - A boolean configuration setting `resizeable_dialog_b` governs whether *all* Toplevel dialogs are resizeable, irrespective of the default setting in `DialogState`.
 Setting this to '1' provides a workaround for issues with some scaled Linux Wayland displays.